Radib-BK/RAG_Mark1/README.md

 # HSC Bangla RAG System

 A multilingual RAG (Retrieval-Augmented Generation) system for HSC educational content in **Bangla** and **English**.
-Optimized for HSC textbook structure with paragraphs → tables → MCQs → answer tables.
+Features advanced OCR extraction for image-based PDFs and optimized retrieval for educational content.

 ## 🚀 Quick Start